espressomd/espresso/doc/sphinx/particles.rst

 To use this implementation of virtual sites, activate the feature ``VIRTUAL_SITES_RELATIVE``.
-Furthermore, an instance of :class:`espressomd.virtual_sites.VirtualSitesRelative` has to be set as the active virtual sites scheme (see above).
-To set up a virtual site,
+Furthermore, an instance of :class:`~espressomd.virtual_sites.VirtualSitesRelative` has to be set as the active virtual sites scheme (see above).
+To set up a virtual site:

 #.
 Place the particle to which the virtual site should be related.
 It
    needs to be in the center of mass of the rigid arrangement of